Enable Coordinator Mirroring for Apache Cloudberry

 Run the

-) host to add a standby coordinator host to your CBDB cluster.
-For example:$ gpinitstandby -s cbdb-standbycoordinator
+gpinitstandbyutility on the currently active primary coordinator (cbdb-coordinator) host to add a standby coordinator host to your CBDB cluster.
+For example:$ gpinitstandby -s cbdb-standbycoordinatorThe

-option specifies the standby coordinator hostname.You will be prompted with the following message when the initialization is completed:
+-soption specifies the standby coordinator hostname.You will be prompted with the following message when the initialization is completed:

--Successfully created standby coordinator on cbdb-coordinator
+-Successfully created standby coordinator on cbdb-coordinator. -

 You can run the

-option to display details of the standby coordinator host.$ gpstate -f
+gpstateutility with the-foption to display details of the standby coordinator host.$ gpstate -fThe standby coordinator status should be

 Step 2.
 Activate the standby coordinator

-to activate the standby coordinator.
+If the primary coordinator fails, the CBDB cluster is not accessible and WAL replication stops.
+You can use gpactivatestandby to activate the standby coordinator.
 Upon activation of the standby coordinator, CBDB reconstructs the coordinator host state at the time of the last successfully committed transaction.

 To activate the standby coordinator: